-For example, under product liability, a manufacturer might be held financially responsible if their defective product causes harm to you.
-This is because they are mandated by law to ensure their product is safe for consumers to use as intended.
+For example, under Fort Lauderdale Product Liability Law, a manufacturer might be held financially responsible if their defective product causes harm to you.
+This is because they are legally mandated to ensure their product is safe for consumers to use as intended.

 In vicarious liability cases, certain parties can be liable for the wrongdoings of other individuals or entities that led to injuries and damages.
 For example, a company could be held financially responsible for the sexual misconduct of an employee.
 This could occur if upper management representing the business knew about the employee’s criminal behavior yet made no attempts to stop it or contact the police, thereby allowing it to continue.

 Recoverable Damages in a Personal Injury or Wrongful Death Claim